acidanthera/BrcmPatchRAM/README.md

   * ``[413c:8143]`` DW1550 4352+20702 combo
   * ``[413c:8197]`` Dell DW380 Nancy Blakes standalone

 If yours is not present, edit the Info.plist as needed.

+### BlueToolFixup.kext

+Required for macOS 12 or newer, as in macOS 12 Apple has changed parts of the Bluetooth stack from kernel-space to user-space as detailed in [acidanthera/bugtracker#1669](https://github.com/acidanthera/bugtracker/issues/1669).

+Do not use it with BrcmBluetoothInjector for macOS 12 or newer.

 ### Supported Devices